simonmichael/hledger/MANUAL.markdown

 one, built with `-fweb`:

     $ hledger web

+and the new one, built with `-fwebyesod`, which you run in the same way:

+    $ hledger web

+We will assume the latter in the rest of these docs.
+Some more examples:

     $ hledger web -E -B  p 'this year'

-and the new one, built with `-fwebyesod`, which we will assume in the rest of these docs:

-    $ hledger web
     $ hledger web --base-url http://this.vhost.com --port 5010 --debug -f my.journal

 The new web ui adds an edit command.
 Warning: this is the first hledger